With so many projects and tasks, how do you know which ones to prioritize?

 Their Reach scores are similar, but the reports project has a much higher Impact score than the search and filters project.
 Because of that, its RICE score is higher — even though it would require more effort to complete than improving the app’s search and filter options.

-Instead of making a separate RICE matrix each time you want to prioritize your project ideas, you can list them all in a project management tool such as Plaky.
+Instead of making a separate RICE matrix each time you want to prioritize your project ideas, you can list them all in a project management tool such as Plaky by CAKE.com.

-Here’s how this example can be displayed in Plaky:
+Here’s what this example looks like in Plaky:

-Thanks to Plaky’s sorting options, you can also sort your project ideas according to their RICE scores to instantly recognize which projects to prioritize:
+In Plaky, you can also sort & filter your project ideas according to their RICE scores to instantly recognize which projects to prioritize.

 Free RICE framework template you can use